netgroup-polito/crownlabs-site/content/resources/operator/operator.md

 #disabled = true
 date = "2020-12-07"
 weight = 100
-# title = "Creating and modifying an operator in Kubernets"
+# title = "Creating and modifying an operator in Kubernetes"
 +++